apache/incubator-hugegraph-doc/content/en/docs/guides/custom-plugin.md

 #### 4. Configure SPI entry

 1. Make sure the services directory exists: hugegraph-plugin-demo/resources/META-INF/services
-2. Create a text file in the services directory: com.baidu.hugegraph.plugin.HugeGraphPlugin
+2. Create a text file in the services directory: org.apache.hugegraph.plugin.HugeGraphPlugin
-3. The content of the file is as follows: com.baidu.hugegraph.plugin.DemoPlugin
+3. The content of the file is as follows: org.apache.hugegraph.plugin.DemoPlugin

 #### 5. Make Jar package